-This course will be an introduction to the basic grammar of New Testament Greek.
-(Prerequisite: ENG 101 or its equivalent; BIB110)
+A continuation of basic grammatical studies in New Testament Greek.
+(Prerequisite: GRK201 or its equivalent)

 Course Objectives

 At the end of this course, the student should demonstrate the following:

 - 1. The ability to read and vocalize the New Testament Greek text. - 2.
 The ability to describe and analyze basic New Testament Greek syntax. - 3.
 The ability to identify and translate the basic nominal forms, verbal forms, conjunctions, adverbs, prepositions, and particles of the Greek New Testament. - 4.
 The ability to recognize and define words comprising an introductory vocabulary of New Testament Greek.